-One of things you need to do for your business is to determine the value of a customer.
+One of things you need to do for your business is to determine the lifetime value of a customer or client.
 This is the lifetime income from that customer to your business and should include factors such as:

 - Amount spent per year (minimum, maximum and average) on your products or services,